Millets trade fair in Karnataka rakes Rs 107 crore business

 "We hope to bring about a change in the dietary habits of the people and promote a sustainable future with organic and millets," said Gowda.

-State IT Minister Priyank Kharge said the state government had given 44 start-ups, including 16 in agri-business Rs 5-lakh to Rs 20 lakh grants from the Rs 10 crore budget set up for them in the farm sector.
+State IT Minister Priyank Kharge said 44 start-ups, including 16 in agri-business, would get grants from the state government but did not specify the amount or its break-up.

 "The state government is also setting up a new centre for excellence in agriculture to hasten development in the agri-business sector with access to labs and research centres," he said.